 Now in its 18th year, the bRamble draws cyclists from all over the Northwest to Eugene on Sunday, August 7th.
 The centerpiece is the full century (100 mile) ride with more than 6000 feet of elevation gain.
 For those wanting less of a workout, there are 62, 40, 20 and 10 mile rides All routes are clearly marked, include food stops, SAG support, and enthusiastic volunteers.

-The Blackberry bRamble has long been known for its scenic route, extraordinary food at rest stops, reliable support and free blackberry pie and ice cream at the finish (and a free local craft beer for the 21 years & up folks!).
+The Blackberry bRamble has long been known for its scenic routes, extraordinary food at the rest stops, reliable support, and free blackberry pie and ice cream at the finish (and a free local craft beer for the 21 years & up folks!).

-Registration will be limited to the first 600 riders.
+Registration is limited to the first 600 riders.

 Blackberry bRamble Post-Ride Celebration

-Whether you’ve chosen the 100 mile Wolf Creek Century, the 62 mile Poodle Creek Metric Century, the 40 mile Crow Loop or the 10/20 mile community ride you’ll arrive back at Amazon Park where you’ll find a bike celebration in progress, and of course, your free pie and ice cream reward.
-Local vendors, with great food, community booths and the Beer Garden for the adults will all be part of the celebration.
+Whether you’ve chosen the 100 mile Wolf Creek Century, the 62 mile Poodle Creek Metric Century, the 40 mile Crow Loop or the 10/20 mile community ride you’ll arrive back at Amazon Park where you’ll find a bike celebration in progress, and of course, your free pie and ice cream reward (and beer!).
+Local vendors, with great food, community booths, local entertainment and the Beer Garden for the adults will all be part of the celebration.

 The Blackberry bRamble Routes